Hussain-Khozema/movie-booking/README.md

 - Create a new virtual env (recommended)
 - run `pip install -r requirements.txt`
 - run `python manage.py runserver`
-- Click on the URL and verify everything is working fine
+- Run the IP generated in the console and verify everything is working fine